christosvergis-uleg/CorrelatedEfficiencies/README.md

 - Small overlap → large uncertainty, even if headline efficiencies differ
 - Apparent improvements driven by shared events are correctly discounted

 This prevents over-interpreting changes that arise from statistical correlation rather than genuine differences in behavior.

+This work focuses on validating the uncertainty estimator required for hypothesis testing; applying a specific decision threshold or p-value is left to the user.

 ---

 ## 6. Broader Relevance

-Although motivated by efficiency comparisons in physics, this framework applies directly to:
+Although motivated by efficiency comparisons in physics, such as trigger efficiencies, this framework applies directly to:

 - Model replacement and A/B testing
 - Risk and credit decision systems